Frequently asked questions

 What does a typical schedule look like?

 You’ll arrive in the morning for orientation and settling in.
-Ceremony begins late morning and continues through the day and evening.
-The next morning, we’ll share a light breakfast followed by an integration circle before departure.
+The guided experience unfolds through the day and evening.
+The following morning includes breakfast, an integration circle, and a light closing meal before departure.

 What should I bring?